greergan/slimTS/README.md

 ```
 make or make install
 ```
 The output executable is named slim.
-It expects to be installed properly so that it can find its plugin files. slim will look for the plugin files in a lib directory named slimTS
+It expects to be installed properly so that it can find its plugin files. slim will look for the plugin files in a lib directory named SlimTS
 ```
 /usr/local/bin/slim
 /usr/local/lib/slimTS